xamarin/WebSharp/docs/getting-started/getting-started-websharp-building-assemblies.md

 More information can be found at [Consume Packages](https://docs.microsoft.com/en-us/nuget/consume-packages/overview-and-workflow)

-### Windows project: World.csproj
+### Project files: World.csproj and MainWindow.csproj

-Defines a windows specific project that creates a .net library assembly.

-### MacOSX project: World_macosx.csproj

-Defines a Mac OSX specific project that creates a .net library assembly.
+Defines the `Main` and `Renderer` Visual Studio .NET C# Project file.
+More information can be found [Projects](https://docs.microsoft.com/en-us/visualstudio/extensibility/internals/projects)

+### Solution files: World.sln and MainWindow.sln

+Defines the `Main` and `Renderer` Visual Studio .Net C# Solution file.
+More information can be found [Solution (.Sln) File](https://docs.microsoft.com/en-us/visualstudio/extensibility/internals/solution-dot-sln-file)

 ## Preparing Code: World.cs

-The first thing we will need to do is modify the `World.cs` source to make sure it conforms to how asseblies are referenced.
+The first thing we will need to do is modify the `World.cs` and `MainWindow.cs§ source to make sure it conforms to how assemblies are referenced.

 As was mentioned when compiling the source code on the fly the class must be named `Startup` and it must have an `Invoke` method that matches the `Func<object,Task<object>>` delegate signature.

 When compiling to an assembly a `namespace` is required.
 Edit the file and make sure the `namespace` is uncommented and saved before moving on to the building the assembly sections following.

+Here is the source file for `World.cs` after the `namespace` has been uncommented.

 ``` cs
     namespace World